Chapter 11 NIBRS Overview

 However, there is a major limitation to this data: most agencies do not use it.
 According to the FBI only about 8,500 police agencies, covering about 45% of the US population, reported NIBRS data in 2019 (the latest year currently available).
 This is fewer than half of the about 18,000 police agencies in the United States.
 This is an even larger problem than it seems as the agencies that do report - especially in earlier years of the data - are disproportionately small and rural.
 So we are missing out of data from most major cities.
 A number of states do not have any agencies reporting, making this data relatively biased at least in terms of geography and city size.
 Even so, the FBI has said that they are moving entirely to NIBRS data starting in 2021, and will no longer even collect UCR data.
 While NIBRS can be converted to UCR data, meaning we can have consistent statistics over time, for agencies that do not report to NIBRS, we have no information on their crimes.
 In effect, unless the majority of agencies suddenly switch to NIBRS - which, given that the high level of detail relative to UCR data makes moving to NIBRS a costly and timely switch - we will be flying blind for most crime in the country.

-The number of agencies reporting data for each of the NIBRS Segments, 1991-2022.
+The number of agencies reporting data for each of the NIBRS Segments, 1991-2023.

-Figure 11.1: The number of agencies reporting data for each of the NIBRS Segments, 1991-2022.
+Figure 11.1: The number of agencies reporting data for each of the NIBRS Segments, 1991-2023.

 11.1 Problems with NIBRS

 There are three major problems with NIBRS data, with the first two related to the lack of reporting.
 First, we are potentially looking at a massive loss of data when UCR data ends in 2020 - it takes over a year for data to be released so even though I am writing this in Spring 2021, 2019 UCR and NIBRS data are the latest years available.
 2020 data would not be released by the FBI until September or October of this year.
 Considering the huge crime changes during 2020 - and the latest evidence suggests that the violent crime increase is continuing (and in places even accelerating) in 2021 - losing standardized crime data for most cities (and especially the largest cities) is a very bad thing.
 Moving the majority of agencies over to NIBRS so quickly may also risk the integrity of the data.83 As they rush to comply with the FBI’s order that they only will accept NIBRS data, there will likely be more mistakes made and erroneous data included in NIBRS data.
-This will likely include both knowledge problems with agencies not understanding how to properly report data and the simply issue of typos leading to wrong info being entered.
+This will likely include both knowledge problems with agencies not understanding how to properly report data and the simply issue of typos leading to wrong information being entered.
 Though the FBI does do quality assurance checks, no check is foolproof - and their checks in UCR data have still allowed clearly impossible data to be entered (e.g. millions of arsons reported in a month in a small town).
 So while I always urge caution when using any data - caution that should be accompanied by a thorough examination of your data before using it - NIBRS data from 2020 and beyond merits extra attention.

 The second problem is that even if suddenly all agencies do start reporting in 2021, we would only have a single year of data available.
 Even for agencies that already report, we generally do not have too many years of data for them.
 This really limits the kind of research since we can do since it is hard to know if a finding is based on a trend or is just a weird outlier without having many years of data available.
 For the agencies where 2020 is the first year, we will likely to have to wait a few years to even figure out what “normal” crime is supposed to look like.
 This means that for the next several years at least we will be mostly using NIBRS data as UCR-like datasets, aggregated to the month- or year-level so we can compare it with UCR data from the past.
 Luckily, this problem will be alleviated the longer we wait as more years of data will become available.